fatima-pura/Fatima-Pura-Interactive_Portfolio_Webpage/README.md

 The **About** section provides a more detailed description of me, including:
 - A brief overview of my background and my current academic journey.
 - My name, birthday, age, year, program, school, and address.
-- My completed projects.
+- The number of my completed projects.

 ![Portfolio Screenshot](readme-images/about.png)

 ## Skills
-In the **Skills** section, you can explore the programming languages and technologies I am practicing and working with:
+In the **Skills** section, you can see the programming languages and technologies I am practicing and working with:
 - **Frontend Development**: HTML, CSS, JavaScript
 - **Backend Development**: Python, C++
 - **Frameworks**: Tailwind, React
-- **Tools**: VS Code, DevC++, GitHub, Git
+- **Tools**: VSCode, DevC++, GitHub, Git

 ![Portfolio Screenshot](readme-images/skills.png)